-- 7.1 The Council has up until now operated a three-year budget cycle, which starts in May with consideration of the MTFP including this Capital Strategy.
+- 7.1 The Council operates on a five-year budget cycle, which starts in July with consideration of the MTFP including this Capital Strategy.
 As the year progresses, services submit capital and revenue bids for service development or to address pressures identified in their respective service plans in accordance with Council priorities.
-Capital bids have a role to play in developing the Council's revenue budget as in very many cases, a capital project will result in the Council having to budget for ongoing revenue [or running] costs in future years.
-From 2009/10 it is proposed that the budget process be operated as above but over a five-year cycle. - 7.2 The Council has set up a formal appraisal system to assess individual capital projects before they are included in the capital programme, and therefore before committing revenue resources.
-The Capital Projects Board undertakes this to determine: -

-- Whether the project meets corporate and service priorities, - Whether all costs are reasonable and affordable, - Whether all options to deliver the project have been considered. - Impact on Revenue budget. - Any VAT issues
+Capital bids have a role to play in developing the Council's revenue budget as in very many cases, a capital project will result in the Council having to budget for ongoing revenue costs in future years. - 7.2 The Council has set up a formal appraisal system to assess individual capital projects before they are included in the capital programme, and therefore before committing revenue resources.
+The Corporate Projects Board undertakes this to determine: - - Whether the project meets corporate and service priorities. - Whether all costs are reasonable and affordable, - Whether all options to deliver the project have been considered. - Impact on Revenue budget. - Any VAT issues